bolt12/pepper-tracker/README.md

 The things to learn with this phase are:

-  - Parsing of the file persistent storage, with `megaparsec`;

   - Learn the hassles of doing everything in-memory without the abstraction/help of database;